The Situation

 Left Hook stepped in as a managed integration partner.
 The scope:

-• Built the ChatGPT integration — GPT Action with proper OAuth flow, so users can access Quo from within ChatGPT
+- Built the ChatGPT app — listed in ChatGPT's App Directory so users can access Quo directly from within ChatGPT

 All three shipped within 90 days.
 Quo's engineering team stayed focused on their product roadmap the entire time.